 Foundational Studies (p.
-22) 66 units

-Public Policy Major 50 units
+22) 66 units Public Policy Major 50 units

-Free electives 12 units

-Degree total 128 units

-Transfer students refer to pages 25-26 for optional requirements in Foundational Studies.
+Transfer students refer to "General Education and Bible options for Transfer Students" for optional requirements under Foundational Studies.

 The following courses are part of the requirements for this major and are recommended to fulfill General Education requirements or as part of a student's elective choices.